Chronicles of Modern China

 View all →Abrupt End of Zero-COVID Policy

-After nearly three years of strict pandemic controls, China abruptly dismantled its zero-COVID policy within days, removing testing requirements, quarantine mandates, and travel restrictions; the sudden reversal led to an uncontrolled Omicron wave estimated to have caused over one million deaths.
+After nearly three years of strict pandemic controls, China dismantled its zero-COVID policy within days, removing testing requirements, quarantine mandates, and travel restrictions; the policy adjustment triggered a large-scale Omicron wave that independent epidemiological estimates suggest caused over one million deaths.

 SocialWhite Paper Protests

-Following a deadly fire in a locked-down Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship; the rare public unrest contributed to the abrupt reversal of the zero-COVID policy weeks later.
+Following a deadly fire in an Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship.
+Weeks later, the government announced the removal of major COVID control measures, a policy adjustment widely interpreted as a response to the demonstrations.

 Social20th Party Congress: Xi Jinping Secures Third Term